hoffstadt/DearPyGui/docs/source/documentation/themes.rst

 Theme for Disabled Items
 ------------------------

-Each item has a separate disabled themethat is utilized when the item is disabled.
+Each item has a separate disabled theme that is used when the item is disabled.
-The disable theme follows the same propagation rules as the enabled theme.
+The disabled theme follows the same propagation rules as the enabled theme.
-When an item's parameter *enabled* is set to *False* the item will utilize it's default theme.
+When an item's parameter *enabled* is set to *False* the item will use its disabled theme.
-If no disable theme has been set the defaule disable theme will be used.
+If no disabled theme has been set the default theme will be used.

 .. code-block:: python